chasingash/P2-Memory-Game/README.md

 * ## Code Validation

-* The Artspace website has been tested and validated by both the W3C HTML Validator and the W3C CSS Validator.
-All minor erros found were fixed immediately.
+* The Jungle Memory Game has been tested and validated by the W3C HTML Validator, the W3C CSS Validator and the JShint validator.
+All minor errors found were fixed immediately.

 * ### HTML Validation Image